Independent Auditors' Report

 Restriction on Distribution or Use

-This report is made solely to the Trust’s unitholders, as a body.
-Our audit work has been undertaken so that we might state to the Trust’s unitholders those matters which we are required to state to them in an auditors’ report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Trust’s unitholders, as a body, for our audit work, for this report or for the opinions we have formed.
+This report is made solely to the Trust's unitholders, as a body, in accordance with the Trust Deed.
+Our audit work has been undertaken so that we might state to the Trust's unitholders those matters which we are required to state to them in an auditors' report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Trust and the Trust's unitholders, as a body, for our audit work, for this report or for the opinions we have formed.